 Understanding the Base Keyword in C# with a Practical Example

-The base keyword refers to the immediate parent class of a derived class.
-It lets you:
+The base keyword refers to the immediate parent of the derived class.
+You can use it to:

 using System;